alphagov/notifications-admin/docs/index.md

 Integrate the GOV.UK Notify API into your service
 ===================================================

-GOV.UK.Notify provides an API that allows you to create text and email notifications and get the status of notifications you have sent.
+GOV.UK Notify provides an API that allows you to create text and email notifications and get the status of notifications you have sent.

 API integration
 ------------------